Skip to content

 As of Q1 2024, the Working Group on the SSI Traceability Standard has been set up, and we invite interested parties to explore membership.
 In accordance with ISEAL good practice, the SSI Traceability Standard will be subject to public consultation and piloting, like the SSI ESG Standard.
 The SSI aims to publish the Supply Chain Traceability Standard at the end of 2024.

-Does the SSI want to replace supply chain sustainability laws?
+Does the SSI replace supply chain sustainability laws or exempt companies from the application of such laws?

 First is establishing clear legal market access standards.
 The European Union is currently developing two pieces of vital supply chain sustainability legislation – the Forced Labour Ban and the Corporate Sustainability Due Diligence Directive.
 These laws are based on OECD Guidance and UN Guiding Principles, which also form the foundation of the Solar Stewardship Initiative.
 Command from these laws is critical in driving industry to do their homework and giving businesses concrete directions on how to demonstrate compliance with European ESG values.

 It is then businesses’ responsibility to ensure compliance with these laws, and regulators’ competency to enforce these rules.
-The SSI does not act as a replacement for these laws, nor does SSI membership negate a business’ liability to comply with law.
+The SSI does not act as a replacement for these laws, nor does SSI membership negate a business’ liability to comply with law and perform its own environmental and human rights due diligence.

 Does the SSI address reports of forced labour taking place in the solar supply chain?